RLIE: Rule Generation with Logistic Regression, Iterative Refinement, and Evaluation for Large Language Models: Results

 \section{Results}

-This section presents empirical evaluation of our framework.
-First, we compare the overall performance of RLIE against competitive baselines.
-Second, we conduct an ablation study on different inference strategies to identify the most effective way to utilize the learned probabilistic rules.
+In this section, we analyse the overall performance of RLIE, conducting experiments on different inference strategies to find best way to apply the learnt rules.
+We also provide computational cost analysis and two case studies.